LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Experimental Results and Evaluations

 \textbf{T1:} A single user requests a distant object (Q1).

 \textbf{T2:} A single user requests a distant object while walking into the other robot's workspace during the handover process (Q2).

-\textbf{T3:} A single user requests a nearby object, after a short delay, issues a new request for another distant object (Q2).
+\textbf{T3:} A single user requests a nearby object and, after a short delay, issues a new request for another distant object (Q2).

-\textbf{T4:} Two users located at different robots' workspaces simultaneously request nearby objects, then a new request is issued to deliver an object in the shared workplace to either of the users.
-(Q3).
+\textbf{T4:} Two users located in different robots' workspaces simultaneously request nearby objects; then a new request is issued to deliver an object in the shared workspace to either user (Q3).

 \textbf{T5:} Two users located at different robots' workspaces simultaneously request distant objects that both require inter-robot collaboration (Q4).

 \textbf{T6:} Two users located at different robots' workspaces request nearby objects while switching their positions during the task, leading to combined challenges of dynamic adaptation and multi-task coordination (Q2, Q3, Q4).